New Jersey's Bill S121 Prohibits Non-Disclosures for Certain Employment Claims

 The law will make future non-disclosure agreements non-enforceable, including lawsuits that have been moved to arbitration.
 In the past, non-disclosure agreements protected employers from harmful publicity for unlawful practices, such as sexual harassment and sexual assault.
 New Jersey, New York, and California are leading the way in taking a strong stance against these actions.

 Penalties for Non-Compliance with Bill S121

 Penalties for non-compliance with Bill S121 are strong and meant to enforce the stipulations included in the law.
-Violators that require non-disclosure agreements as a term of employment or that place a gag order on a victim concerning matters relating to the judgement or settlement terms of a discrimination or harassment claim risk stiff fines and possible lawsuits.
+Violators that require non-disclosure agreements as a term of employment or that place a gag order on a victim concerning matters relating to the judgment or settlement terms of a discrimination or harassment claim risk stiff fines and possible lawsuits.
 Violators that retaliate against an employee that reports unlawful actions can face employment discrimination lawsuits.
 Violators will also be responsible for lawyer fees and court costs of the plaintiff.

 Non-Disclosure Agreements to Protect Proprietary Information

 While some claim that the language of Bill S121 is ambiguous, it clearly states that employers maintain the right to require non-disclosure agreements that protect proprietary information, such as trade secrets and client information.
 Employee contracts and executive agreements can still include this type of non-disclosure agreement and enforce those that protect a company’s confidential information.

 As companies work to become compliant with the new mandates, corporate executives and employers need to review their current employment contracts and policies to ensure they are within the parameters set by the new law.
 Consulting with an experienced employment lawyer can ensure that employees fully understand their legal rights, and that employers follow the new law.